 2. Pay attention to them

-Lend a good ear to your teen when they speak about their emotional distress.
+Lend a good ear to your teen when they speak about their emotional distress, agony, and loss.
 Let them be more communicative and support them while they do so.
 At this point, your teenager needs you to be more focused on fulfilling their needs emotionally and mentally.

 3. Learn how to tackle tantrums

 When a teenager is going through a breakup, they may face unreasonable mood swings, which may cause disturbance to the people around them as well.
 This roller coaster ride requires patience and a mature approach.